 - Rearing pond – rearing of fry to fingerling period (approx. Size: 16-40 mm) for about 2 to 3 months.

 - Stocking pond – rearing of fingerling (approx. Size 41- 150 mm) to marketable sizes/adult fishes.

 In case if you miss this: Integrated Fish and Duck Farming.

 Different types of fish ponds

-Specific kinds of ponds are necessary for specific life stage development of fishes.
-The rectangular pond is preferred than round-shaped corners as it prevents the fish from escape during harvest time.
+Specific kinds of ponds are necessary for the specific life-stage development of fishes.
+The rectangular pond is preferred to round-shaped corners as it prevents the fish from escape during harvest time.

 Within the fish farming pond system, there can be different pond components such as nursery, rearing, production, segregation, and breeding or spawning ponds.
 The area percentage of these ponds in a fish-farming can be;